|www.ethanwiner.com - since 1997|

 After all this talk about what multiple subwoofers and EQ can't do, I hope it's clear that I'm not opposed to using either approach.
 If you have space - and the budget - for two or more high quality subs, that's awesome.
 And no matter how many subs you have, EQ can absolutely help to reduce the volume of one or two bothersome peaks at the very lowest frequencies.
 As mentioned, I use one band of cut-only EQ in my own system and it definitely helps.
 When set up properly (not trivial), multiple subs will improve the response below 80 Hz, and judicious use of EQ will lower peaks and possibly reduce ringing slightly at the very lowest frequencies.
 But only bass traps improve the response everywhere in the room, and reduce ringing a significant amount, and operate over the entire range of bass frequencies.
 Even when a room has "good" dimensions, that merely ensures its modes are spaced more or less evenly.
 But all rooms resonate and have peaks and deep nulls.
 So I just want readers to understand that when the goal is state of the art sound, bass traps are still needed.
 Always.
 In every room.

-Ethan Winer has been an audio engineer and professional musician for more than 45 years, and is co-owner of RealTraps where he designs acoustic treatment products for recording studios and home listening rooms.
+Ethan Winer has been an audio engineer and professional musician for more than 45 years, and is a principal at RealTraps where he designs acoustic treatment products for recording studios and home listening rooms.
 Ethan's Cello Rondo music video has received more than 1.8 Million views on YouTube and other web sites, and his book The Audio Expert published by Focal Press is available at amazon.com and his own web site.

 Entire contents of this web site Copyright © 1997- by Ethan Winer.
 All rights reserved.